Ivorforce/Monoteny/README.md

 - Compiler / LLVM / Virtual Machine
   - See [Transpilation Targets](#Transpilation Targets)
-- Runtime Polymorphism / Classes
-  - Very complex and of limited use for most mathematical applications.
 - for / for-each loops
   - .map / .forEach calls do the same.
 Instead, there will be a strong callable integration allowing for return / break / continue statements inside an anonymous closure.
 - Global (mutable) variables
   - Global variables are usually bad practice.
 Instead, TenLang encourages context objects.
-- System I/O (input, GUI, filesystem, streams etc.)
-  - Very complex.
-TenLang encourages building that part of the program in the target ecosystem.
 - Multithreading
   - Very complex, and of limited use for (pure) mathematical applications.
 - Unsafe / Reflection